impactdialing/impactdialing/README.md

 ## Abandon Rate Spec

 Legally, abandon rate must be calculated as (number abandoned / (number abandoned + number connected to voter)).

+# Heads up

+## Resque

+The `resque-loner` gem is used for a few jobs.
+This gem defines `.redis_key` and uses that to track job uniqueness.
+Careful not to override this in implementation classes.